Geutzzu/FurnitureStoresExtraction/README.md

      ```bash
      npm run dev
      ```
-- If everything went well you should see the following when running:
+- If everything went well, you should see the following when running:
 ![img.png](ForReadme/img.png)

 ## 3.3.
 Backend Setup (Django)